Hawaiian flagtail

 In the Hawaiian language, āholehole refers to the young stage, and āhole the mature fish.
 It was sometimes called puaʻa kai, literally "sea pig".

-Keahole Point and the Kona International Airport located there are named for the fish.
+Keāhole Point and the Kona International Airport located there are named for the fish.
+Waiʻahole Valley on Oʻahu is named after the fish as well, where the ocean and the Waiʻahole River meet there are many fish there.